-A Heatmap is automatically created for each A/B Test campaign you launch.
+To create a Heatmap for your A/B test, go to the Advanced options of your test and toggle the Heatmap ON.
 The webpage displayed in the Heatmap coincides with the Sample URL that you set in the Main information step of the campaign configuration.

 When you hover over colored areas, the Heatmap shows a rectangle corresponding to the HTML element, along with the aggregated number of clicks on this element.
 It also displays the percentage of clicks that this element represents compared to the total number of clicks in the whole page.